-In my role at ZS Associates, I typically travel a couple of times a year to Pune and Delhi to visit team members and leaders there.
-Oftentimes we work long heads-down days, and there isn’t as much time to be social as I would like.
-But every once in a while I have a trip that bridges a weekend, and in those cases my team members have been gracious guides and hosts.
-Because my undergraduate degree was in Religion & Biblical Literature (with a focus on the traditions of the Indian subcontinent), I really enjoy the opportunity to experience the culture and the religious history that was so central to my undergraduate education.
-In the past few years, I wrote one post about my visit to some of the temples around Pune, and I also posted some photos of the new Mumbai airport and a purification ceremony on my Tumblr site, faeriewigs.
+In my role at ZS Associates, I travel to Pune and Delhi to visit team members and leaders there.
+Occasionally I have a trip that bridges a weekend, and in those cases my team members have been gracious guides and hosts.
+Because my undergraduate degree was in Religion & Biblical Literature (with a focus on the traditions of the Indian subcontinent), I really enjoy the opportunity to experience the culture firsthand.
+I wrote a post about my visit to some of the temples around Pune.
+I also posted some photos of the new Mumbai airport and a purification ceremony at a co-workers house on my Tumblr site, faeriewigs.

 In 2010, I had the opportunity to travel to Tokyo for the Ethnographic Praxis in Industry Conference (EPIC).
-It’s hard to imagine that almost 20 years had passed my research in Bali!
 It was such a pleasure to travel with other anthropologists and once again learn and explore another part of the world.
-By this point I had two small children, and the time to really document and share my experiences was fleeting.
-Nonetheless, the Japan tag captures some of my favorites images and moments from that trip.
+The Japan tag captures some of my favorite images and moments from that trip.

-In 1991 (not long after the protests in Tiananmen Square), I traveled to mainland China with some of the classmates in my Masters degree program at Antioch University Seattle.
+In 1991, I traveled to mainland China with some of the classmates from the graduate program I was attending at Antioch University Seattle.
 It was my first experience in a third-world country, and it was life-altering for me.
 We spent nearly a month there, during which time we saw the sites in and around Beijing, traveled by overnight train to Seattle’s sister city Chongqing, and then back to Shanghai.
 I shot 24 rolls of film (yes, it was a long time ago!), and as an impoverished graduate student it was months until I had enough money to develop them all properly.
 I’ve collected some of my favorite images into a few blog posts, which you can explore using the China tag.